10 Things I Wish I’d Known Before Becoming a Freelance English TeacherBy Krzl Light Nuñes

 I have told myself many times, “I should have done this or that,” as part of my self-learning experience.
 Wondering what those lessons I’ve learned are?
 I’m happy to share 10 things I wish I’d known to do before shifting from being an employee to being a freelance teacher on my own.

 1. Get my own supply of English books for in-person students.

-When you teach in-person classes for a language company or school, they usually provide their students with textbooks or supplementary reading materials, and you with the teacher’s manual, so your only job is to teach.
-On the other hand, as a freelancer, you have to take care of this logistics issue yourself.
-There are only a few English bookstores in Chile, where I live, so I had to scout for suppliers who sell the books I need for my classes.
+When you teach in-person classes with a language company or school, they usually provide their students with textbooks or supplementary reading materials and you with the teacher’s manual, so your only job is to teach.
+On the other hand, as a freelancer, you have to take care of this logistical issue yourself.
+There are only a few English bookstores in Chile, where I live, so I had to scout for suppliers who sell the books I needed for my classes.